smiths/aorta/README.md

 #### About 3D Slicer
-3D Slicer is a open-sourced desktop software that solves advanced image computing challenges with a focus on clinical and biomedical applications.
+3D Slicer is an open-sourced desktop software that solves advanced image computing challenges with a focus on clinical and biomedical applications.
 3D Slicer software provides a clean user interface and a clear guide to developing highly customizable extensions and modules.

 The folders and files for this project are as follows: